 While having a comprehensive operating agreement isn’t a legal requirement for LLCs in Idaho, creating one is still considered an essential step in forming an LLC.
 The benefits include:

 Are you unsure as to how to create an operating agreement for your LLC?
-We offer a customizable template to help get you started.
+We offer a operating agreement template to help get you started.

 Once you’ve finalized your operating agreement and it’s time for all members to sign, you can have the signatures notarized.
 This secures the legal foundation of the agreement.
 However, you don’t need to file the finalized agreement with the Idaho Secretary of State or any other entity.
 You just need to keep it in a secure location with any other business-related documents.